 Make Cables Pop: Spin the Best Yarn for Knitting Cables

 What is the best yarn for knitting cables?
 In an excerpt from Melanie Smith’s Spin Off Winter 2017 article, “Spin for Cables: How to Make the Perfect Cable Knitting Yarn,” she explores how different handspun yarns behave in cables.
-Melanie spun and knitted the samples that show which yarn—singles, 2-ply, or 3-ply—makes the best yarn for knitting cables.
+Melanie spun and knitted the samples (affiliate link) that show which yarn—singles, 2-ply, or 3-ply—makes the best yarn for knitting cables.

 Singles or Plied: Does It Really Matter?